kayleriegerpatton/note-taker/README.md

 ## Description

 Note-taking application using an Express.js back end to save and retrieve note data from a JSON file.
+Notes can be added, viewed, and deleted utilizing GET, POST, and DELETE requests, while the JSON data can be viewed via the api's GET path.

 ## Links